 There are only 2 seasons in Egypt, a mild winter (20-29°C from December through May) and a hot summer (24-42°C from June to November), although the heat is less taxing than you may imagine, due to the low humidity.
 For most part, the weather is ideal and sunny, but at night there can be a noticeable drop in temperature, making it wise to pack both lightweight and warm clothing.

 The Red Sea is a year-round dive holiday destination, with water temperatures ranging between 22-30°C. The overall average water temperature is 25°C. April to May or September to November would be the best time to come to enjoy the warm days sans the midday heat of high summer and the crush of fellow tourists.
-Review the resort diving page of each specific Red Sea destination for details on the best time to go to each one.
+Check our dive site descriptions for more details on the best time to go to each destination.

 Most divers will arrive in Egypt via the Cairo International Airport.
 It is well serviced by over 70 international airlines from Europe, the US, Africa and Asia.
 The popular holiday resort towns are accessible via the domestic services of Egypt Air, or direct via a selected few international centres.
 We recommend you consider insurance to cover diving package and travel activities, including trip cancellation.
 See our insurance programme for a competitive price: